 “I’ve been working in the refugee space for many years and I’ve supported hundreds of people seeking asylum, and what I’ve found is, for the great majority, the process of finding meaningful employment in Australia can be both challenging and disheartening.” – Loretta Bolotin

-By hosting a free to feed experience, or by coming to a class, you're helping refugees and asylum, and allowing them to share their skills in meaningful ways.
+By hosting a Free to Feed experience, or by coming to a class, you’re helping refugees and asylum seekers, and allowing them to share their skills in meaningful ways.

 We offer opportunities for you to meet with refugees and asylum seekers, share stories, whilst learning how to cook authentic, delicious cuisines from around the world!

 Sharing a kitchen is welcoming gesture of acceptance.
 It’s an intimate space where the simplest and most meaningful cultural exchanges can occur.

 We believe in community and we hope that what we offer will foster genuine connections between everyday Australians and our new arrivals.